If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 A marked difference is seen in the size of sugar crystals formed in honey stored at different temperatures.
-Lower temperatures lead to formation of larger crystals.
-This trend continues until the temperature reaches -40 C and honey freezes.
+Lower temperatures lead to the formation of larger crystals.
+This trend continues until the temperature reaches -40 C and the honey freezes.
 Honey stored at a temperature where water typically freezes does not crystallize.

 Preventing Honey Crystallization

-The type and size of container you use to store honey does not affect crystallization.
+The type and size of the container you use to store honey do not affect crystallization.
 Materials used to make containers also have no effect on the crystallization of honey.
 Beekeepers and consumers of honey who do not want their stored honey to crystallize should store honey at room temperature.
 This keeps sugars dissolved within the honey.
 The low moisture content of honey makes it a saturated solution.

 At cold storage temperatures, honey loses its ability to keep sugars dissolved and speeds up crystallization.
-As such, a dark and dry cabinet in a room should work fine for storage of honey when you do not want it to crystallize.
+As such, a dark and dry cabinet in a room should work fine for the storage of honey when you do not want it to crystallize.
 The cabinet does not need to be cooled or warmed.